OGE Energy Corp. research snapshot

 Trend status

-Constructive but range-bound, with price above the 50-day and 200-day moving averages and neutral momentum
+Neutral to cautious, with price between the 50-day and 200-day moving averages and RSI near 41 after a post-earnings pullback

 Informational use only.
 This page is not investment advice.